• Skip to primary navigation

 One of the most helpful things someone can do when a loved one is experiencing anxiety is to provide validation.
 Most people with this disorder know their fears seem illogical to others and that others don’t face the same challenges they do.
 Having someone recognize the situations and activities that are difficult for them and acknowledging the significance of them taking on something they’re fearful of is a great show of support.

 Knowing how to support someone having a panic attack is a little more difficult.
-The truth is that in the moment, there isn’t much someone can do to end the attack or diminish its intensity.
+In the moment, there isn’t much someone can do to end the attack or diminish its intensity.
 Afterward, however, it may be helpful to have a conversation about what triggered the attack, how you can help anticipate triggers in the future, and where the individual can find professional help.

 What Not to Say to Someone with Anxiety